vstamos1/Appjs/Building-Appjs.md

   * Link is another web installer that installs a further 1.6 gig
   * http://www.microsoft.com/en-us/download/details.aspx?displayLang=en&id=8279

+To test for a working environment you can open the nodejs command prompt and enter the following:

+     npm install sqlite3

+Windows Update will eventually find the visual studio service pack 1 (http://www.microsoft.com/downloads/en/confirmation.aspx?FamilyID=75568aa6-8107-475d-948a-ef22627e57a5), unfortunately this breaks the compiler and so you need to do install a fix:
+* Service Pack 1 Compiler Update - (http://www.microsoft.com/en-us/download/details.aspx?id=4422) VC-Compiler-KB2519277.exe

 You can run all of the above installers without restarting your machine.
-Once that is done
+Once you have restarted and run windows update it will eventually find